 - Sweetener: you can also use nectar agave with a low glycemic index.
 Brown sugar can also be used, but we avoid adding sugar or condensed milk in our pumpkin recipes, as pumpkins are naturally sweet and silky.
 Sometimes, we even make our leftover pumpkin with oats, milk, and spices and skip sweeteners altogether.

 - Vegan yogurt: you can also substitute it with coconut whipped cream topping.
-If you are vegetarian, Greek yogurt pairs also well with puréed pumpkin.
+If you are vegetarian, Greek yogurt also pairs well with puréed pumpkin.

 - Make it a morning bowl: just treat your morning oats exactly the same, but instead, pour everything into a small bowl.
 Don't forget to cover it with a plate while setting them overnight to prevent drying.